The Day of the Doctor: Plot

-The Moment prop as shown at the Doctor Who Experience.
+In 2013, the Eleventh Doctor and Clara Oswald are brought by military organisation UNIT head Kate Lethbridge-Stewart to the National Gallery to investigate figures missing from three-dimensional paintings—a technology developed by the Doctor's people, the Time Lords.
+In 1562, an earlier incarnation of the Doctor, the Tenth Doctor, discovers that shapeshifting Zygons have infiltrated the court of Elizabeth I.

-The Eleventh Doctor and Clara Oswald are brought by military organisation UNIT head Kate Stewart to the National Gallery.
-In the midst of the Time War between the Time Lords and the Daleks, the War Doctor decides to trigger an ancient and sentient weapon called the Moment to destroy both sides.
-The Moment's humanoid interface, resembling Rose Tyler, shows what the War Doctor's future would be after the Time Lords are destroyed but the Doctor survives.
-The Moment opens a fissure linking the War Doctor to the Tenth and Eleventh Doctors in 1562 England.
-There, the Zygons enter three-dimensional paintings made with the Time Lords' stasis cubes, entering suspended animation to emerge in 2013.
-After breaking out of the paintings in the National Gallery in the present, the Zygons take the forms of UNIT staff so that they can utilise their weapons and technology kept in the Tower of London.
+In the midst of the destructive Time War between the Time Lords and the Daleks, the War Doctor—an even earlier incarnation of the Doctor—plans to trigger a sentient superweapon called the Moment to destroy both sides.
+The Moment's humanoid interface, resembling Rose Tyler, opens a fissure bringing all three Doctors together to 1562 England.
+The Doctors discover that the Zygons are entering the three-dimensional paintings to freeze themselves in suspended animation.
+The Zygons break out of the paintings in 2013 and take the forms of UNIT staff, including Stewart, per their plan to colonise Earth with UNIT's advanced technology kept in the Tower of London.

-Kate Stewart starts a countdown for a nuclear warhead beneath the Tower that will destroy the advanced technology along with London.
-The Doctors, unable to land a TARDIS in the Tower, use the stasis cube technology to enter a painting.
-They exit the painting in the Tower in the present and use UNIT's mind-wiping equipment to render the UNIT members and Zygons temporarily unaware which of them are which.
-The countdown is stopped and all present negotiate a peace treaty.
+The real Stewart confronts her Zygon double and starts a countdown for a nuclear warhead beneath the Tower that will destroy UNIT's technology along with London.
+The three Doctors, unable to land their TARDIS in the Tower, use the stasis technology to enter a painting which was relocated to the Tower.
+The Doctors use UNIT's mind-wiping equipment to make Stewart and her Zygon double temporarily unaware of their true identities.
+They stop the countdown and both sides negotiate a peace treaty.

-The War Doctor, convinced that detonating the Moment will save many more lives in the longer term, returns to his time.
-The other two Doctors follow him with the intention of helping him detonate the Moment.
-When Clara insists they do not destroy their people, the Doctors devise an alternative solution.
-Aided by ten of their other incarnations, they use the stasis technology to attempt to freeze Gallifrey in a pocket universe.
-When Gallifrey disappears, the surrounding Dalek warships obliterate themselves in the crossfire.
+The War Doctor, convinced that detonating the Moment will save more lives in the long term, returns to the Time War.
+The other Doctors follow him and reluctantly agree to shoulder the responsibility of destroying the Time Lords' planet Gallifrey, but Clara insists that there must be a peaceful solution.
+Aided by ten of their other incarnations, including an incarnation from their future, the Doctors use the stasis technology to attempt to suspend Gallifrey in a pocket universe.
+Gallifrey vanishes and the surrounding Dalek warships obliterate themselves in the crossfire.

+The three Doctors and Clara return to the National Gallery, unsure whether their plan worked.
+After the War Doctor and Tenth Doctor leave, the Eleventh Doctor meets the National Gallery's elderly curator, who resembles the Doctor's fourth incarnation.
+He implies that Gallifrey was indeed saved but is now "lost".
+Reflecting on his dreams, the Eleventh Doctor vows to find Gallifrey and return home.

 "I have a new destination.
 My journey is the same as yours, the same as anyone's.
 It's taken me so many years, so many lifetimes, but at last I know where I'm going.
 Where I've always been going.
 Home, the long way round."